 There are many variations of blackjack online & offline.
 We have broken down common blackjack rules along with alternate blackjack rules that you may run into while playing blackjack.
-The first thing to do after reading this tutorial is to open your matchbook account via agent and try by yourself.
+The first thing to do after reading this tutorial is to check out these hard facts about Matchbook.

 What is Blackjack?

 Blackjack, also known as twenty-one, is a card gambling game.
 It is usually played by one or more players and a dealer.
 Each player, in turn, competes against the dealer, but players do not play against each other.
 For the sake of simplicity in this article, all examples will feature just a single player.
 It is played with one or more decks of 52 cards.
 Blackjack is one of the most widely played casino banking games in the world.
 The objective of the game is to beat the dealer in one of the following ways:

 - Get 21 points on the player’s first two cards (called a “blackjack” or “natural”), without a dealer blackjack;

 - Reach a final score higher than the dealer without exceeding 21; or

 - Let the dealer draw additional cards until their hand exceeds 21.

 Blackjack Play and Win

 Every game of blackjack starts in the same way: each player makes a bet.
 The player and the dealer are both dealt initial two-card hands out of a shoe, which contains some number of standard 52 card decks (usually, between one and eight decks).
 Both of the player’s cards are face-up, while the dealer will have one card face up (known as the upcard), and one card face down.